jorbDehmel/colloid-tracking/docs/filter_overview.md

 # Overview of Filters For Colloid Motion
 Jordan Dehmel, 2023, jdehmel@outlook.com

+This file overviews an early view of the filters contained herein.
+It is not maintained, as is likely to be obsolete.
+For a better readme, use project_overview.

 ## Itemized Filtering Process

 1) Read in raw input data